Privacy Notice for Graduation

 Whether attending or not attending a graduation ceremony, your

-- name, faculty, award title (but not your classification) will be included in the University's graduation ceremony booklet
+- name, college, award title (but not your classification) will be included in the University's graduation ceremony booklet

-- name and faculty will be printed on the University's 'Class of 2018' t-shirt
+- name and college will be printed on the University's 'Class of 2018' t-shirt

 If you object to the publication of your personal data, tick the opt-out boxes on the 'check and amend my details' screen in My Student Record or send details in by email to the Graduation Office email@example.com, to be received no later than 26 October 2018.